MannLabs/alphadia/README.md

 #### 4. Installation

-Finally, alphaDIA and all its depend=encies need to be installed.
+Finally, alphaDIA and all its dependencies need to be installed.
 To take advantage of all features use the `-e` flag for a development install.

 ```bash
 pip install -e "."